jmtsuji/Ca-Chlorohelix-allophototropha-RCI/metagenome_analysis/README.md

 ### Ca. Chloroheliales bin L227-5C
 Config files for the run have already been created.
 If you want to create config files for yourself, you can use the `atlas init` command as documented in the ATLAS repo.

+Notes:
-Note: make sure you modify the config.yaml file in the `atlas_L227_5C` folder so that `database_dir` is a real directory on your machine.
+- make sure you modify the config.yaml file in the `atlas_L227_5C` folder so that `database_dir` is a real directory on your machine.
+- you might have to modify the filepaths for the samples in the `samples.tsv` file so that they are correct on your system.

 Run the sample
 ```bash